willklein/astsareawesome/README.md

 });
 ```

-Removing the shorthand property feature from the object is really a matter of turning it off.
-We set the `shorthand` property to `false on any`ObjectProperty`nodes.
-We only need to do this when the`shorthand` is already true.
+To remove the shorthand property feature from an object, we need to turn it off.
+We define a `ObjectProperty` in the visitor object, then with the node passed in, check if the `shorthand` property is true, and if so, set it to `false`.

 ### Write your own